 “The last resort was to frame Mr. Gonzalez and put him in jail,” she said.

 The judge concluded that West’s insistence on Gonzalez’s guilt “with no rational basis” was an attempt to remove the boy from his father’s life.

 “She continues to maintain that he’s guilty of this heinous crime, and he’s not,” the judge said.
 “The court finds if mom is allowed to maintain primary physical custody, she’s more likely to continue with this.”
 She appeared to be a good mother otherwise, he said, and it was with “a heavy heart” that he awarded custody to the father.

-Just wow.
-WOW.
 Judge Henderson granted primary physical custody to Louis Gonzalez, III, with “a heavy heart” because West “appeared to be a good mother otherwise.”
-Are you kidding me?